Great Things to Do With Dad on Father’s Day Around DC

 Play a Game

 Maybe you’re looking to combine quality time with some friendly competition.
 Whether the forecast calls for sunny skies or storm clouds, you can whack golf balls together at high-tech driving range Topgolf in Maryland and Virginia (starting at $40 an hour on Sundays).
-There’s also a variety of indoor mini-golf spots around DC, including Swinger’s in Dupont Circle and Puttery in Penn Quarter.
+There’s also a variety of indoor mini-golf spots around DC, including Swingers in Dupont Circle and Puttery in Penn Quarter.
 Each spot has its own eclectic courses, plus food and drink menus.
 For an outdoor game, stop by the expansive Perch Putt in Tysons or bring kids to the new Pixar Putt at the Wharf, a kid-friendly course featuring familiar characters.
 If dad is more of a pickleball player, hit Kraken Kourts, the massive indoor pickleball facility in Edgewood, for some forehands on Father’s Day.
 Courts are available for $40 an hour, and you can rent a paddle and ball for $3 each.

 Root for the Home Team